nairadithya/website/src/content/blog/gradesheet.md

 2. Name Of Article: \<UNIVERSITY NAME\> SEMESTER \<SEMESTER NO.\> GRADESHEET
 3. Ensure that you file each semester gradesheet as separate lost items in your report.

 I was burned without this info, my original report didn't contain the university in the report and I was turned away.
+I had to file a second FIR with the above format.

 # Step 2 - Letter